Cwaterschoot/Consistent-Explainers-or-Unreliable-Narrators/README.md

 The dataset is also accessible via the following repository: https://github.com/barnap/group-recommenders-offline-evaluation/tree/main/preprocessed_tourism_dataset

 Validation.ipynb contains the full code for this additional analysis, including LLM inference and data transformation to fit our previously used prompts/schemas.
 All inference was identical to previous experimentation regarding models, prompts and parameters.

+### Repeated runs for inference stability
+The folder repeated_inference contains the required documentation to generate repeated runs discussed in Section 5.5

 ### Quick start
 ##### Installation & Setup